How we can help

 We have a broad range of devices that can be customised with accessibility features and settings to suit the individual needs of customers with disabilities.
 On top of this, we support the Global Accessibility Reporting Initiative (GARI) which provides information about the accessibility features available on a wide range of mobile phones.
 We may not stock all the phones listed on the site, but if you know the features you need, we will do our best to help you find a similar device.

-You can get free help and advice from our expert Gurus, this can be anything from backing up your data to setting up the accessibility features on your device.
+You can get free help and advice in store, this can be anything from backing up your data to setting up the accessibility features on your device.
 More information can be found on our help and support pages.

 We have a team dedicated to supporting bereaving customers and those who have been diagnosed with a terminal illness.

 We can cease the account or arrange to transfer the accounts to Pay & Go or, following a successful credit check we transfer the whole account into someone else’s name.